kuehbiko/bjb_scripts/README.md

-Simple python scripts written in my own time for easier processing of work reports and files.
-These scripts are not required of me at my job, but rather something I have developed to make my life easier.
+These are a collection of simple python scripts written for my personal convenience at work.
+The purpose of these scripts are to make the processing of work reports and files easier.
+These scripts are not required of me nor part of my job scope, however, I have developed them as a series of personal projects to practice using python pandas and make my daily work easier.

-Directory:
+### Directory:
 |Folder|Project Date|Description|
 |---|---|---|
 |[ad_hoc](https://github.com/kuehbiko/bjb_work/tree/main/ad_hoc)|NA|Scripts for basic repetitive tasks that do not fall under any category or project.
 This includes scripts to automate sending Outlook emails, a script to search a local excel database and copy the output directly to the clipboard, a script to check through BAU work folders and flag unfinished tasks at the end of day.|